cs-ed/impacts-atorresteach/README.md

 - Testing program code and correcting errors
 - Documenting and explaining how program code works

-How will students demonstrate the social impact of Computer Science on society?
+### How will students demonstrate the social impact of Computer Science on society?
 ---

-|Recall Facts and Basic Concepts| Students
+-Recall Facts and Basic Concepts

-- Students will need to define
+-- Students will need to define

 Explain Ideas and Concepts